-Taking the Access 2010 Tutorial
+Taking the Access 2010 tutorial

-What to expect from this course
+What to expect from this tutorial

-Is this course right for you?
+Is this tutorial right for you?

-If you’re planning to create a system to keep track of personal information, carefully consider whether or not you need the full functionality of Access in your database.
+If you’re planning to create a system to keep track of personal information, carefully consider whether you need the full functionality of Access in your database.
 While Access is an extremely useful tool, setting up a new database can be difficult and time consuming.
 If you don't necessarily need the full connectivity of a relational database, consider managing your information with Excel instead.
-If you do decide to create your own database, review our lesson on Designing Your Own Database for resources on database creation.
+If you decide to create your own database, review our lesson on Designing Your Own Database for resources on database creation.